keremkocak5/tinyledger/README.md

 ## Accessing the APIs

-Swagger is enabled.
+Swagger is enabled. 🚀

 http://localhost:8080/ledger/swagger-ui/index.html

 ## Instructions On Testing
 1. Create a new account by calling account-controller's "Create an account" API.
+Don't forget to store your account id somewhere 🧋
 2. Check your balance by calling account-controller's "Get balance of an account" API.
 The balance should be initially zero.
+0️⃣
 3. Check your transaction history by calling transaction-controller's "Get transactions of an account" API.
-The transaction list should be initially empty.
+The transaction list should be initially empty. 🪹
 4. Make a new DEPOSIT transaction by calling transaction-controller's "Create transaction" API.
-Mind that the amount given will scale for two decimal places.
+Mind that the amount given will scale for two decimal places.  💵
 5. Make a new WITHDRAW transaction by calling transaction-controller's "Create transaction" API.
 Mind that the amount given will scale for two decimal places.
-You cannot withdraw more than the account balance
+You cannot withdraw more than the account balance 🤖
-6. Check the transaction log and balance APIs the see the transactions and current balance.
+6. Check the transaction log and balance APIs the see the transactions and current balance. ⚖️

 ## Dependencies and Assumptions
-Due to its in-memory database, this app is not horizontally scalable.
+Due to its in-memory database, this app is not horizontally scalable. 🧣

-Only GBP is supported as a currency code.
+Only GBP is supported as a currency code. 💱

 Rounding mode HALF_UP is applied while persisting amounts.

-To avoid overflow, a maximum amount per transaction should be set, but hasn't been implemented in this project.
+To avoid overflow, a maximum amount per transaction should be set, but hasn't been implemented in this project. ▶️

 # API Documentation